Here are some questions you might have about Walk to Tuk.

 - A school – class team is made up of students of a class.
 Class teams are the only team type permitted to have more than 20 participants to allow for the entire class to participate.

-There are four major new additions to this year’s challenge:
+There are five major new additions to this year’s challenge:

-- New T-Shirt Colour – This year we’ll have another great colour and, once again, it will be voted on by you.
+- New T-Shirt Colour – Looking for another shirt to add your ‘The Many Colours of Walk to Tuk’ t-shirt collection?
+Well, then you are in luck.
+This year we’ll have another great colour and, once again, it will be voted on by you.

 - Tell (or Show) Us Your Walk to Tuk Story – Send us a photo, video or a story about your experience taking part in Walk to Tuk and you will be entered into a draw for one of eight $50 gift certificates to Mountain Equipment Co-op.
 Submit your stories by email to firstname.lastname@example.org or on social media by tagging @nwtrpa.